An extension of the generator coordinate method with basis optimization

 Figure \ref{fig:o16_sd8} (b) shows the energies of each SD, $E^{(a)}=E[\rho^{(a)}]=\langle \Phi_a|H|\Phi_a\rangle$, as a function of the quadrupole moment for each SD, $Q_2^{(a)}=\langle\Phi_a|\hat Q_2|\Phi_a\rangle$.
 Interestingly, the optimized bases have higher energies than the energies with CHF.
 That is, the optimized bases correspond to excited states on top of the potential energy curve obtained with CHF.
 In particular, there are some bases whose energies reach as high as 20 MeV or more above the potential energy curve.
 We note that a similar behavior is observed also in the case where the basis set is orthonormalized.
 Even if the expectation values, that is, the diagonal components, of the Hamiltonian $H$ with the OptGCM are larger than those with the GCM, the off-diagonal components with different SDs are larger either in the Hamiltonian or in the norm kernels, which result in the lower value of the ground state energy.

 Figure \ref{fig:o16_sd8} (c) shows the quadrupole moments $Q_2^{(a)}$ and the hexadecupole moment $Q_4^{(a)}=\langle\Phi_a|\hat Q_4|\Phi_a\rangle$ for each of the SDs on the two-dimensional $(Q_2,Q_4)$ plane.
 The filled and the open circles are for the SDs with the OptGCM and the $Q_2$-CHF, respectively.
 In the $Q_2$-CHF, the obtained states correspond to those along the valley of the two-dimensional potential energy surface, $E(Q_2,Q_4)$, and thus the variation of $Q_4$ is rather smooth.
 On the other hand, in the OptGCM, $Q_4$ fluctuates significantly around the valley and takes both positive and negative values.
+We have found that the situation is similar for the $Q_6$ moment as well.
 As a result, the total $Q_4$ becomes smaller than the $Q_4$ in the $Q_2$-CHF.
 See Table \ref{tab} for the quadrupole and hexadecupole moments,

 of the total densities (see Table \ref{tab}).
 One can see that while the values of $Q_2$ in the GCM and the OptGCM are almost the same, the value of $Q_4$ is smaller in the OptGCM.
 Note that, although $Q_2$ and $Q_4$ have non-zero values for the both cases, the total density distributions are nearly spherical.